-Upon receipt of a valid notice, Useless Media Group will process the claim, which may result in removal or limitation of access to the allegedly infringing material, subject to the user’s or webmaster’s right to submit a Counter-Notification that provides claim of lawful use of the disabled works.
-In applicable circumstances, Useless Media Group will have the disputed material removed from public view and will also notify the user or webmaster who posted the alleged infringing material.
+Upon receipt of a valid notice, Useless Media Group will process the claim, which may result in removal or limitation of access to the allegedly infringing material, subject to the user’s or webmaster’s right to submit a Counter-Notification that provides a claim of the lawful use of the disabled works.
+In applicable circumstances, Useless Media Group will have the disputed material removed from public view and will also notify the user or webmaster who posted the allegedly infringing material.
 This notification may include a complete copy of the notice formerly submitted regarding that material.

 Notice to Owners of Copyrighted Works